AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-effectmask.md

 ---
 description: Overrides the value of attribute ApplyEffectMask for the request.
-seo-description: Overrides the value of attribute ApplyEffectMask for the request.
-seo-title: effectMask
 solution: Experience Manager
 title: effectMask
-uuid: 2b90cc36-1e33-4116-a11d-74eafa9b366a
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---